 As we prepare for the reopening of schools, many male educators of color are taking the opportunity to use their voices to help make grave improvements to the current education system.

 I’m excited to continue our conversation with male educators of color, inspired by Profound Gentlemen, continues with the Arkansas Teacher of the Year, Brycial T. Williams.

 He shares his views on improving the teacher pipeline and why more male educators or color are needed in early learning classrooms.
-I personally believe that we need male educators of color in every grade level and every area of
+We both agree that we need male educators of color in every grade level and every area of education.

 The teacher pipeline needs improvement.
 In what ways do you see teacher prep programs making changes to their recruitment to gain more male educators of color?

 First, choosing more males of color instructors at the college level would help recruit more male educators of color.
 I did not have any in high school.
 While attending East Arkansas Community College, I had one Black college instructor.
 His name was Dr. Powell, and he taught Physical Science.
 Dr. Powell was fantastic.
 Seeing him as my college professor, made it okay for me to pursue my degree in education.
 Secondly, they should visit schools.
 Since I was a young child, I have always wanted to be a teacher.

 CALL TO ACTION: Help us inspire more males of color to become teachers!
 Support the work of Profound Gentlemen.

 When I was in high school, the teacher education representatives were white females and males, mostly females.
 I was so determined to become an educator, I overlooked that, but can you imagine how many changed their minds, not seeing a representative of color in the education department?
 Last, teacher prep programs should not only speak it but show it as well.
 For years, they talk about how males of color are needed but never react to those ideas or suggestions presented.
 Today, this issue remains.

 Innocent are the minds of our children.
 How does your presence as a Black male teacher in early learning help change negative stereotypes of us?